Spinach Salad with Bacon and Feta

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I hope the bacon police won’t come after me if I say if you cook the bacon carefully and blot off some fat, I would happily eat this Low-Carb Spinach Salad with Bacon and Feta for any phase of the South Beach Diet.
+I hope the bacon police won’t come after me if I say if you cook the bacon carefully and blot off some fat, I would happily eat this Spinach Salad with Bacon and Feta for any phase of the original South Beach Diet.
 But if you’re a South Beach Diet follower who feels strongly about avoiding bacon, I advise substituting Canadian Bacon or turkey bacon in this salad, crisping it a bit in the olive oil.
-It would also be suitable for most other types of low-carb eating plans, which would prefer starting with raw bacon and using bacon grease in the dressing.
+This salad would be perfect for most other types of low-carb eating plans, which would prefer starting with raw bacon and using bacon grease in the dressing.

 Find More Recipes Like This One: